CumulusNetworks/docs/content/cumulus-netq-415/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show recommended-pkg-version

 When you have a software manifest in place, this command displays the software packages and versions recommended for upgrade based on the installed Cumulus Linux release.
-You can then compare that to the packages installed on your switch(es) to determine if it differs from the manifest.
+You can then compare that to the packages installed on your switches to determine if it differs from the manifest.
 Such a difference might occur if you upgraded one or more packages separately from the Cumulus Linux software itself.

 The output provides the following information for each package: